rnick/KeyReport/Readme.md

 # KeyReport

-KeyReport is a webservice creating PDFs by using headles chrome's save-to-pdf function.
+KeyReport is a PHP-webservice creating PDFs by using headles chrome's save-to-pdf function.
 It was more a proof of concept, but we use it with a couple of applications in production.
 It is possible to convert any Webpage and using simple or more complex HTML-Pages as a template.

 The communication with the local headless chrome instance is done by the library [php-chrome](https://github.com/chrome-php/chrome), so chromium / chrome > version 59 has to be installed on the host.